 Why is this important?

 Suicide prevention is everybody’s business and there is still much to do.
-Suicide is a complex problem and we all, as individuals, communities, the private sector and government need to take focused and coordinated steps to reduce it and provide greater support across the community.
+Suicide is a complex problem and we all, as individuals, communities, the private sector and government need to take focussed and coordinated steps to prevent it and provide greater support across the community.

 How are we tracking?

-The rate of suicide in Australia and NSW has been increasing over the last decade.
+The rate of suicide in NSW has been increasing over the last decade.
 The reasons for this increase are many and complex.
-Reducing the rate of suicide will require collaborative and compassionate action across the community.
+In 2020, a total of 876 people died by suicide in NSW, with the rate of suicide per 100,000 persons decreasing to 10.5.
+Reducing the rate of suicide requires continuous collaborative and compassionate action across the community.